kubestellar/kubestellar/docs/poc2023q1/outline.md

 Also called edge pcluster.

-One of these contains the following items, maintained by the ??? in the workload management layer.
+One of these contains the following items, maintained by the Bootstrapper in the workload management layer.
+These are the things in the YAML output by `kubectl kcp workload sync`.

 - A namespace that holds the syncer and associated objects.
 - A ServiceAccount that the syncer authenticates as when accessing the